goshiphq/goship-cms/content/articles/large-item-shipping.md

 ## What Is the Best Way to Ship Large Items?

 Shipping heavy, bulky items can be difficult, so what are your options?
 If you're booking an entire trailer with a shipping service but only need a third of the space, you will pay for space you don't need.
 You will either have to absorb the cost of that extra space or pass it on to your customers.
 You could handle your large item delivery yourself.
 However, DIY delivery can be difficult and can take you away from what you do best: running your company.
 If you are a small business or sell items online as an individual, delivering items yourself is not a realistic option.
-GoShip is perfect for serving smaller businesses' and individuals' shipping needs.
+GoShip is among the best freight shipping companies for serving smaller businesses' and individuals' needs.

 ## Why Choose GoShip?